 There are hundreds of herds scattered over the country that average 300 pounds of butter per cow and many herds exceed even the 400 pound mark.
-Scores of individual cows could be mentioned that have reached the 600 and 700 pound mark, and the world's champion cow holds the phenomenal record of an even 1,000 pounds of butter in one year.
+Scores of individual cows could be mentioned that have reached the 600 and 700 pound mark, and the world's champion cow holds the phenomenal record of over 1,200 pounds of butter in one year.